boeschenstein/aspnetefcore5-specification/README.md

 ### Execute WebApi Controller Endpoint

-This code will run your Endpoint like am manual call in Swagger (services like Repo gets injected) and
+This code will run your Endpoint like a manual call in Swagger (services like Repo gets injected) and

 > Database statements gets executed !!